Sanofi says its vaccine results show 100 percent efficacy against severe disease - The Boston Globe

 Sanofi and GSK were expected to seek authorization for their vaccine last year, but shelved those plans after clinical trials showed disappointing results in older adults.
 They then developed a stronger version of the vaccine and tested it in new trials.

-In laboratory studies, two doses of the Sanofi-GSK vaccine delivered more neutralizing antibodies than an approved mRNA vaccine, according to the companies.
+In laboratory studies, two doses of the Sanofi-GSK vaccine stimulated the production of more neutralizing antibodies than an approved mRNA vaccine, according to the companies.
 The data have not yet been published.
 The vaccine was safe and well-tolerated by adults of all ages, the companies said.

 The best target for COVID vaccines is a protein called a spike that covers the surface of the virus like a crown.
 While the mRNA vaccines contain the genetic instructions for making the protein, the Sanofi-GSK vaccine uses a slightly modified version of the protein itself to stimulate an immune response.